Sneeds-Feed-and-Seed/sneedacity/README.txt

 and bug reports.
 Please visit
 https://forum.audacityteam.org/viewforum.php?f=25 .

+Sneedacity is copyright:
+(c) 2021 by Sneedacity Team
-Sneedacity is copyright (c) 1999-2021 by Sneedacity Team.
+(c) 1999-2021 by Audacity Team
 This copyright notice applies to all documents in the Sneedacity source code archive, except as otherwise noted (mostly in the lib-src subdirectories).
-"Sneedacity" is a registered trademark.

 The Sneedacity documentation is licensed under the Creative Commons Attribution 3.0 license: https://creativecommons.org/licenses/by/3.0/legalcode .